graphsignal/graphsignal-python/README.md

 * Monitor and analyze inference latency, throughput and resource utilization.
 * Track GPU utilization in the context of inference.
-* Get notified about errors and anomalies with full machine learning context.
+* Get notified about errors and anomalies with full AI context.
 * Monitor data to detect data issues and silent failures.
 * Analyze model API costs for deployments, models and any custom tags.